Understanding and Preventing CEO Fraud: Strategies for Businesses

 The Psychology Behind CEO Fraud

 CEO fraud is essentially a form of social engineering.
-Hackers craft their emails to gain the trust of the recipient, often mimicking the tone, language, and urgency a real CEO or executive might use.
-They know most people don’t scrutinize small details like email domains or slight spelling variations in names, so they exploit these lapses in attention to get what they need.
+Hackers write their emails to gain the trust of the person reading them.
+They often copy the tone, language, and urgency that a real CEO or executive would use.

 With this psychological manipulation, the fraudsters capitalize on: